zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_03_en-US_GRANDFATHER_PARADOX.md

 Once you depart, Reality-A's signature **includes the fact that you are absent**.
 This is now part of what makes Reality-A uniquely Reality-A.

-A "Reality-A where you are present at time T < T₀" would be a **different reality entirely**—one where you never departed.
+A "Reality-A where you are present at time T < T₀" would be a **different reality entirely**, one where you never departed.
 But that reality doesn't exist in the cascade, because you *did* depart.

 ### 4.3 The Reality Projector Cannot Play Deleted Scenes